belgif/rest-guide-validator/readme.md

 # belgif-rest-guide-validator plugin

-The belgif-rest-guide-validator Maven plugin is used to validate if an OpenAPI document to conforms to the guidelines in the [Belgif REST guide](https://www.belgif.be/specification/rest/api-guide/).
+The belgif-rest-guide-validator Maven plugin is used to validate if an OpenAPI document conforms to the guidelines in the [Belgif REST guide](https://www.belgif.be/specification/rest/api-guide/).

 ## Goal Overview
 The goal `api-validator` binds by default to the lifecycle phase `prepare-package`.